Can I register someone else's domain name when it expires?

 - 0-45 days after expiration (variable): Grace period.
 When a domain reaches its expiration date, the "registrar" (the company that the domain name is registered with) has up to 45 days to ask the "registry" (the central organization that assigns domain names) to either renew or delete it.
 Most registrars wait for about 40 days and allow their customers to renew the domain name at no extra charge within this period.

 - 30 additional days (mandatory): Redemption period.
 When the domain name has been deleted, the domain name enters the "Redemption Period".
 During this 30 day period, the domain name will not work and cannot be registered by anyone else.
-However, in the event of a mistaken deletion, it can still be "retrieved" by the original owner by paying a fairly expensive fee.
+However, in the event of a mistaken deletion, it can still be "retrieved" by the original owner by paying an extra fee.

 - 5 additional days (mandatory): Pending delete.
 After the "Redemption Period" ends, the domain name enters the "Pending delete" state.
 It will not work during this period, and nobody — not even the original owner — can renew or register it.